Sui language: Phonology

 Sui has seven vowels, /i e ə a aː o u/.
 Diphthongs are /ai̯ aːi̯ oi̯ ui̯ au̯ aːu̯ eu̯ iu̯/.
 There are six or seven tones, reduced to two in checked syllables.
-The tones of the Sandu Sui Autonomous County, Guizhou, listed by conventional tone numbers, are:
+The tones of the Sandu Sui Autonomous County, Guizhou, listed by conventional tone numbers, are provided below, with numerical Chao tone equivalents also given in between slashes.

 The alternate checked tone 7 is found on the long vowel /aːC/.
 Tone 8 is somewhat variable on a long vowel, appearing in different locations either higher or lower than the short allophone, but always falling, as in tones 2 and 4.

 In some villages, tone 6 is two phonemes, /˨˦/ in native words and /˥/ in Chinese loanwords.
 In the village of Ngam, Libo county, tone 1 is low [˩], the others as above.

 Consonants in parentheses were reported by the 1956 dialectology study Shuiyu diaocha baogao, but not in Li Fang Kuei's 1942 research in Libo County.
 (Labio-velars were not listed separately, so it's not clear if they also existed.)